9 Naturopathic, Evidence-Based Approaches to Supporting Our Immune System, especially during COVID19

 4. Zinc – virologists and pathologists have recommended zinc as it has been shown to inhibit the replication of many viruses, including coronaviruses.
 If you do get sick, especially if the first sign is a sore throat, one or two zinc lozenges at the first sign could shorten the length and intensity of your symptoms.
 The recommended dose is 20 - 50mg of zinc, and to have with food. https://www.ncbi.nlm.nih.gov/pubmed/21079686

 5. Avoid Sugar – sugar, even if derived from natural sources such as fruit juices and honey, can impair immune function.
 This occurs because glucose (blood sugar) and vitamin C compete for the same receptors on white blood cells.
 Excessive sugar consumption may decrease vitamin C and result in a reduction in immune function. https://www.ncbi.nlm.nih.gov/pubmed/29727694

-7. Immune boosting foods and spices – getting at least 7 servings of fruits and vegetables a day (5 veggie servings/2 fruit servings), consuming bone broths, foods high in vitamin C (leafy greens, oranges, lemons, bell peppers), garlic and onions have all been shown to have antiviral and immune boosting properties.
-Consider taking a Vitamin C supplement as well as it has been shown to prevent the cold and also reduce a cold’s duration.
+7. Immune boosting foods and spices – getting at least 7 servings of fruits and vegetables a day (5 veggie servings/2 fruit servings), consuming bone broths, foods high in vitamin C (leafy greens, oranges, lemons, bell peppers, kiwi, broccoli), garlic and onions have all been shown to have antiviral and immune boosting properties.
+Spices such as turmeric and ginger are excellent to cook with and have anti-inflammatory properties.